NervErv/MSFS_EDDS/README.md

 This is a very basic scenery for EDDS - Stuttgart Airport for the Microsoft Flight Simulator (MSFS) 2020.

+Installation
+Download "nervervdesign-edds.vXXX.zip and extract it to your community folder.

 Versions:
 0.1.0
 Basic scenery includes: